stepva/stepva.github.io/_posts/2022-10-15-good-times-colombia-finca-potosi.md

 ![Finca Potosí from Good Times Coffee]({{ site.url }}{{ site.baseurl }}/assets/images/finca_potosi.jpg "Finca Potosí from Good Times Coffee")

 Shortly after I decided to start a new hobby - coffee - in February this year, I went to Bratislava, Slovakia.
 I figured it would be the perfect opportunity to buy my first coffee beans.
-Many Google search sessions later, I decided to choose [Good Times Coffee](https://goodtimes.coffee) for my visit, a small cafe and roastery with great reviews and a convenient location for my trip.
+Many Google search sessions later, I decided to choose [Good Times Coffee](https://goodtimes.coffee) for my visit, a small café and roastery with great reviews and a convenient location for my trip.

 After a short discussion with the barista, where I explained how new I am to this whole coffee thing, and that I just recently bought my first french press and grinder, she recommended this Colombian omni roast.
 It comes from the **Finca Potosí farm in Valle del Cuaca department in wester Colombia**.
 The farm is situated in an altitude between 1400 and 2000 MASL and this particular coffee comes from a mix of varietes of a 100% Arabica and has been dry processed.